0Franky/Emotions-Contest/README.md

 during previous compilations of the Questionnaire, highlighting the intensity of them from the size of the bubble.

 - **Show HowAppYou:**
-Display the program window on screen ready for a new compilation.
-Useful after making a "dismissal" of the notification.
+It displays the program window on screen ready for a new compilation.
+This is useful after making a "dismiss" of the notification.

 - **Export to csv:**
-It saves the data collected in the previous questionnaires in a .cvs file, which can be viewed later with any calculation tool (ES: Microsoft Excel).
+It saves the data collected in the previous questionnaires in a .csv file, which can be viewed later with any calculation tool (ES: Microsoft Excel).
 It is necessary to indicate the name of the file and the location where you want to save the file.

 - **Info & Credits:**
-Display a window containing the main information of the application and references to the GitHub page of the app and its developers.
+It displays a window containing the main information of the application and references to the GitHub page of the app and its developers.

 - **Quit:**
-Closes the application permanently.
+It closes the application permanently.

 </li>
 <li>